 Conclusion

 While it’s not possible to completely prevent bot attacks given their current sophistication levels, website operators can drastically reduce the risk of compromise by combining techniques like email validation and CAPTCHAS with Fingerprint Pro.
-This layered approach merges traditional techniques for confirming accounts with a solution that’s 99.5% accurate for identifying unique visitors.
+This layered approach merges traditional techniques for confirming accounts with a solution that’s highly accurate for identifying unique visitors.
 And for recognizing bot activity and identifying malicious bots, Botd offers powerful bot detection in an easy-to-use, open source library.

 The full code for the examples used in this article can be found here: